 Why do I need unoccupied homeowners insurance for my property?

 Unoccupied properties have an increased risk of theft, water damage, vandalism, wind damage and other losses.
 Unoccupied homeowners insurance provides coverage for claims that otherwise would go unpaid by your home insurance company if such damage were to occur.
 If you have a rental property, you may need to consider other coverages, such as vandalism or burglary coverage, to add to your rental property insurance.
+You can also consider a lessor’s risk only (LRO) policy, also known as landlords insurance.

 How to Buy Homeowners Insurance For a Vacant Home